shengnxu/triton/scripts/amd/gemm/README.md

     the `sin` function.
     - zeros: initialize all data as 0, i.e. `torch.zeros`
     - randn (default): normal distribution, i.e. `torch.randn`
-  - `--rotating_tensor SIZE`: provide the size of memory used for rotatin tensor.
+  - `--rotating_tensor SIZE`: provide the size of memory used for rotating tensor.
   The default is 0, meaning rotating tensor is not used.
   - `--icahe_flush`: If true, the script will generate a kernel to flush i-cache.
   The default is False.